dharmatype/Bebas-Neue/README.md

 ## History

 *  Bebas (2005)
 [Bebas](https://www.dafont.com/bebas.font) is a free font for the purpose of type design training/practice for myself and to get feedback from the world.
-Originally released in 2005.
+Originally released in 2005. *Development was terminated.*

 * Bebas Neue version 1.xxx (2010)